Affirmative Action

 PROHIBITED CONDUCT: The following conduct is prohibited under this policy:

-1. Discrimination: An intentional or unintentional act which adversely affects employment and/or educational opportunities because of a person’s membership in a protected class or association with a member(s) of a protected class.
+1. Discrimination: An intentional or unintentional act which adversely affects employment and/or educational opportunities because of a person’s perceived or actual membership in a protected class or association with a member(s) of a protected class.
 Discrimination may be classified as either disparate impact (practices that are facially neutral in their treatment of different groups but that in fact fall more harshly on one group than another and cannot be justified by business necessity) or disparate treatment (treatment of an individual that is less favorable than treatment of others based on discriminatory reasons).
 A single act of discrimination or discriminatory harassment may be based on more than one protected class status.
 For example, discrimination based on anti-Semitism may relate to religion, national origin, or both; discrimination against a pregnant woman may relate to sex, marital status, or both; or discrimination against a transgender individual may relate to gender identity, sex or sexual orientation.

 a. has the purpose or effect of creating an objectively intimidating, hostile or offensive work or educational environment;